info441/exercises/postman/README.md

 ## Instructions
 1. Download Postman [here](https://www.getpostman.com/downloads/).
 2. Navigate to this exercise's directory from within `terminal` or `git bash`.
+    - Before you're able to run the webserver, please ensure that you have all of the required dependencies and that any `import` statement are updated to correspond to your `path`.
 3. Run `go run main.go`.
 I've added `Print` statements that will print to `stdout` as you make requests to the server.
-Have `termianl` or `git bash`  open so that you can reference what is going on  internally.
+Have `terminal` or `git bash`  open so that you can reference what is going on  internally.
 4. Open up Postman.
 Upon opening up, it should look similar to what's shown below. ![Post Man Start Screen](./images/start-screen.png)
 For the sake of this exercise, just close the popup.